grand-stack/grandstack.io/docs/graphql-temporal-types-datetime.md

 ```

 The input types for temporals generally correspond to the fields used for specifying temporal instants in Neo4j [described here](https://neo4j.com/docs/cypher-manual/current/syntax/temporal/#cypher-temporal-specifying-temporal-instants).

+## Resources

+* Blog post: [Using Native DateTime Types With GRANDstack](https://blog.grandstack.io/using-native-datetime-types-with-grandstack-e126728fb2a0) - Leverage Neo4j’s Temporal Types In Your GraphQL Schema With neo4j-graphql.js